xiaoqian19940510/xiaoqian19940510.github.io/_pages/about.md

 I am Qian Li (李倩), currently pursuing a Ph.D. degree (after one year) in the [Beihang University (BUAA)](https://buaa.edu.cn/).
 I received my B.S. degree from [Central South University (CSU)](https://www.csu.edu.cn/) in 2016, and my M.S. degree from [Beijing University of Posts and Telccommunications (BUPT)](https://www.bupt.edu.cn/) in 2019.

-My main research interests include event extraction, information extraction, knowledge graph, multi-modal machine learning.
-Up to now, I have published several papers (WWW, ACL, CIKM, TASLP, TNNLS, TIST, TWEB, etc.), and won prizes in data competitions.
-If interested to discuss or work together, please feel free to reach me.
+During my doctoral studies, my research focused on information extraction and knowledge graph in natural language processing.
+I have published a total of 11 papers in conferences or journals such as WWW, ACL, CIKM, TASLP, and TNNLS, with 6 of them as the first author.
+Additionally, I have been granted 8 Chinese patents, with 3 of them as the first inventor by students.
+I was awarded the first prize of Big Data Center Science and Technology Progress by State Grid Co., LTD. Furthermore, I achieved first place in the international Data competition CodaLab Platform Event Detection Challenge.
+In addition, I have participated in information extraction related evaluation tasks sponsored by CCKS for two consecutive years and achieved first place and the technology innovation award.
+If you are interested in discussing or collaborating with me, please feel free to contact me.

 <br>